flopezag/SDM.QualityTesting/README.md

 the full OpenAPI specification is located under [doc/openapi.yaml](doc/openapi.yaml)

-This specification defines two paths: /version and /qtest:
+This specification defines two paths: `/version` and `/qtest`:

+## The `/version` path

+- The purpose of the /version path is to provide clients with version information, including details such as the document, git hash, version, release date, and uptime.
-- The `/version` path has a single `GET` operation that returns version information.
+- The API defines an endpoint for retrieving version information.
+- When a `GET` request is sent to the `/version` path, the API returns a JSON object containing details such as the document, git hash, version, release date, and uptime.
+- The API logs relevant information, such as the request for version information, using the provided logger.

+## The `/qtest` path

-- The `/qtest` path has a single `POST` operation that performs quality testing of a data model.
+- The `/qtest` path serves as an endpoint for performing quality testing of a data model.

-The `Local` and `SDMQualityTesting` schemas are also defined in the components section.
+- When a `POST` operation is sent to this path, the API expects a JSON payload containing details of the data model, such as the GitHub URL to the data model's model.yaml, the email associated with the testing, and the number of tests to be performed.
+- Upon receiving the request, the API processes the information, conducts the quality tests, and returns the results.
+- The associated SDMQualityTesting schema, which defines the structure of the expected JSON payload, is utilized in this process.
+- the API logs relevant information, such as the request for quality testing and any potential errors, using the provided logger.